 Probiotics aren’t just for healthy digestion.
-They may also play a role in skin health, particularly when it comes to anti-aging and acne.
+There are many probiotics benefits for skin health, particularly when it comes to anti-aging and acne.
 Typically, skin conditions are treated topically with creams or lotions applied directly to the skin.
 But, probiotics help skin by addressing the root cause of many conditions- gut health.

 Probiotics are good-for-you bacteria available

 in dietary supplements and food.
 They are found in raw and fermented foods,

 such as kombucha, sauerkraut, yogurt, kefir, kimchi, and natto (fermented

 They usually live in your gut, where their

 primary function is to support normal digestion and a healthy intestinal

 environment.
 Having a healthy and varied population of beneficial bacteria in